theratman/observium-app-tcpstates/README.md

 Application (module) for Observium to show TCP Connections States

 ## About
 The powerfull monitoring tool [Observium](https://www.observium.org) allows us to create new modules called Applications.
 Applications are modules designed to collect and display data collected from Linux hosts via the [agent](https://docs.observium.org/unix_agent/).
-These module use linux command «ss» to collect TCP Connections States, and with the magic of Observium process, store and display the data.
+These module use linux command «ss» to collect TCP Connections States, and with the magic of Observium the data is processed, stored and displayed.

 ## Usage